THE CYCLE OF THE VINE

 A DEEP JOURNEY THROUGH THE SEASONS

-1- WINTER REST: SLEEP (DECEMBER-FEBRUARY)
+1- WINTER REST: DORMANCY (DECEMBER-FEBRUARY)

 - Guyot